janneshopman/RKSymFoam/README.md

 ### Using RKSymLESFoam

-* RKSymLESFoam can request schemes from system/fvSchemes, depending on the
-* choses LES model (grad(U) under gradSchemes and wallDist were defined for the test case)
+* RKSymLESFoam can request schemes from system/fvSchemes, depending on the chosen LES model (grad(U) under gradSchemes and wallDist were defined for the test case)
 * A transport model has to be chosen in the constant/transportProperties file, similar to the usage of pimpleFoam
 * A turbulence model has to be chosen in the constant/turbulenceProperties file, similar to the usage of pimpleFoam

 ## Contact & support